matthewbrawley/SeizurePredictionTeam1/README.md

 	Then we 'Run' the Episure_workflow.m, which will:
 	-> Compute the features array for the test files
 	-> Evaluate the model based on test files: To determine whether the test files show a preictal or interictal stage
+3) Running the Android app
+	3.1) New User- Registration
+		3.1.1) On opening the app, we click on 'New User' at the bottom, for the patient registration.
+		3.1.2) The patient enters their details (Name, email id, address, password) and checks the Terms and Conditions 3.2) Existing User- Login
+		3.2.1) The User logs in using the Username and password entered during registration and hits 'Log In'.
+		3.2.2) Forgot password screen: In case the patient forgets the password, the 'Forgot Password' button sends a new password to the email id given by the user.
+		3.2.3) In the next screen, the Patient adds the details of the Emergency Contact by clicking on 'Add/ Edit Emergency Contact'.
+This provides the patient with 2 options, either to enter the name and phone number on their own, or choose from the phone contacts list.
+To save the details, the patient hits the 'Submit' button.
+The next dialog box requests for confirmation before adding the Emergency contact.